Complex society: Division of labor

 A core tenet of complex society was a transition from agrarian and kinship societies to complex, industrial societies.
 The transition occurs as a result of specialization in the means of labor, with some people rising to power as rulers and administrators, while others remained as food producers.
 This was one of the first divisions of labor.
 In an agrarian or simple society, there is no division between the producers and the maintainers.
-The whole community was involved in both decision making and food production.
+The whole community was involved in both decision-making and food production.
 Small communities did not have the need for this division, as the whole community worked together.
 However, the splitting of agriculture and governance was arguably the most crucial division of labor, and created lasting consequences.
 Specifically, it resulted in the emergence of the state as a concentration of a society's power.

-This kind of relationship, one between the producers and the maintainers (or rulers) is a highly unequal and dependent one.
+This kind of relationship, one between the producers and the maintainers (or rulers), is a highly unequal and dependent one.
 Historically, internal differentiation has usually preceded the arrival of state structures, and while that alone has not necessarily been enough to push every society through the evolution from primitive to complex, it remains that specialization is a prerequisite for the emergence of a ruling class—rulers specialize in power.
-A division of labor encourages a society to differentiate, and heighten the material and intellectual culture of that society.
+A division of labor encourages a society to differentiate, and heightens the material and intellectual culture of that society.

 While division of labor and specialization are similar, they are not the same.
 Specialization does not always end in a division of labor.
 One person can specialize in growing wheat while another can specialize in growing corn, but that does not end in the evolution of a state.
 The emergence of a political hierarchy, discussed next, was a direct result of a division of labor that ended in a concentration of power.